ipfabric/docs/docs/support/known_issues/Vendors/checkpoint.md

     Ensure that the predefined `fwm` extended command is also enabled for discovery.
 For more information, see the section below.

-## Required Permissions For Successful Discovery Over CLI
+## Required Permissions for Successful Discovery Over CLI

-To successfully discover a Check Point Gateway, correct role have to be assigned to a user.
+To successfully discover a Check Point Gateway, a correct role must be assigned to a user.
 IPF requires role features set as read-only, except of "Virtual-System" where read-write is needed (only if VSX firewalls are in your network, otherwise read-only is enough).